Deewani Mastani

-"Deewani Mastani"/Thindaadi Pogiraen (Tamil)/ Mastani Swarasalo(Telugu) is a song from the 2015 Blockbuster Bollywood film, Bajirao Mastani.
+"Deewani Mastani" is a song from the 2015 Hindi film Bajirao Mastani.
 The song is composed by Sanjay Leela Bhansali and sung by Shreya Ghoshal, while backing vocals were given by Ganesh Chandanshive, Mujtaba Aziz Naza, Altamash Faridi, Farhan Sabri.
 The lyrics were majorly penned by Siddharth-Garima.
 Ganesh Chandanshive penned the Marathi lyrics while the Qawwali lyrics were written by Nasir Faraaz.
 The song features Deepika Padukone, Ranveer Singh and Priyanka Chopra in the video.
 The movie was dubbed in Tamil and Telugu and hence the song was also released as "Thindaadi Poagiraen" in Tamil and "Mastani" in Telugu on 25 November 2015.
 Shreya Ghoshal rendered her voice to all the three versions of the song.
 The song was reprised in MTV Unplugged Season 6 and was also rendered by Ghoshal.

 Development

 Deewani Mastani is recorded, mixed and mastered by Tanay Gajjar at Wow & Flutter Studio in Mumbai.
 The song is arranged and programmed by Shail-Pritesh.
 The song was choreographed by Remo D'Souza, who made the dance a combination of Classical and Contemporary.
 Remo complimented Deepika Padukone for her dance skills by saying that her movements and expressions are perfect.
 The shooting of the song took ten days at a very expensive set created at Film City, Mumbai, in which over 20,000 intricately designed mirrors were used.
 Sanjay Leela Bhansali took inspiration from K. Asif's Mughal-e-Azam for this song in trying to create the Aina Mahal.
 It is his contemporary version of the classic song "Pyar Kiya To Darna Kya".
 The premise between the two songs is also similar.
 While in that "Pyar Kiya To Darna Kya" courtesan Anarkali dances for Prince Salim, in this one princess Mastani dances and declares her love for Bajirao.
-After the release of the song, the set of the song was turned into a museum.
-The Song is Rendered in the voice of Shreya Ghoshal. originally It was supposed to be sung by another Singer Monali Thakur, But as she was not in the town, the song eventually went to Ghoshal.
+After the release of the song, the set of the song was being considered to be turned into a museum.
+Originally, The song was offered to Monali Thakur but eventually went to Shreya Ghoshal.

 Release

 The song was released in a grand event held in Delhi on 21 October 2015.
 The launch was followed by Day 1 of Blenders Pride Fashion Week where Deepika Padukone turned show stopper for the designer Anju Modi, who also designed costumes for the Sanjay Leela Bhansali film.
-The song was also uploaded on Eros Now YouTube page on 22 October 2015.
-The full audio album was released on 31 October 2015.
-The song was made available at iTunes the same day of release and for online streaming at Saavn and Gaana on 25 October 2015.
+The song was also uploaded on Eros Now YouTube channel on 22 October 2015.